 answers.Rdata array, it could signal an attempt to steal your Amazon credentials from the AWS metadata service.

 You can also define your own custom security rules.
 For instance, you could create a rule to trigger when a request comes from an origin that is known to be malicious.
 To do this, you add a custom processor to your log pipeline that checks the domain of the original request against a list of bad domains.
 Set the source attribute to

 dns.question.name, the key containing the query’s domain name in your Route 53 logs.
 Then, set the target attribute path to the name you’ll give your custom field—in this case,

 false value when it processes the log.

-Then, in Security Monitoring, you can define a rule to alert on the appropriate query.
+Then, in Cloud SIEM, you can define a rule to alert on the appropriate query.
 The rule below queries logs from Route 53 that contain the

 @malicious_ip:true field applied by the above processor, and generates a Security Signal if it returns a non-negative result.
 Finally, you can also set a severity level, and assign groups to receive notifications, including Jira or Slack channels.

 Datadog applies detection rules to 100 percent of ingested logs, even if you decide not to index some of them.
 With Logging Without Limits™, you can rehydrate archived logs for use in later security audits or investigations.

 Amazon Route 53 emits information about requests to your DNS records that is invaluable when evaluating traffic patterns into and within your network and investigating security threats.
 Datadog offers all the tools you need to collect Route 53 metrics and logs, perform rich analytics, and alert on suspicious activity.
 See our documentation to get started.
 Or, if you’re not signed up with Datadog, start your 14-day trial.